 Just before he shot at the protesting crowd at Jamia, he made a post on Facebook saying, "Brother Chandan, this revenge is for you."

-Upon searching further, BOOM came across Sharma's Instagram profile, which gave away his penchant for guns and violence.
+Upon searching further, BOOM came across Sharma's Instagram profile, which gave away his fascination with guns and violence.
 His Facebook cover photo also showed him kissing a sword.

 Shortly after, the Facebook profile disappeared, followed by another profile appearing to have been used by the perpetrator.